A frequency function approach to quantitative unique continuation for elliptic equations: Introduction

 In this article, we focus on generalized Schr\"odinger operators of the form

 in $\Om \su \R^n$, where $n \ge 2$.
-For the coefficients, we assume that $A$ is bounded, elliptic, symmetric, and Lipschitz continuous, and we assume that $W$ and $V$ belong to $L^\iny$.
-By the results of \cite{AKS62}, the SUCP holds in this setting.
+For the coefficients, we assume that $A$ is bounded, elliptic, symmetric, and Lipschitz continuous, and we assume that $W$ belongs to $L^\iny$ and $V$ belongs to $L^p$ for some $p \in [n, \iny]$.
+By the results of {\cite{KT01}}, the SUCP holds in this setting.

 From a local perspective, we establish bounds for the {\em order of vanishing} of solutions to $L u = 0$.
-That is, if $u$ is a bounded, normalized solution to $L u = 0$, we seek a lower bound of the form
+That is, if $u$ is a solution to $L u = 0$, we seek a lower bound of the form

-where $\be$ is some function that encapsulates information about the operator, $L$.
-The order of vanishing results may be interpreted as a quantification of the strong unique continuation property.
-Theorem \ref{OofV} below describes this quantification.
+where $\be$ is some function that encapsulates information about the operator, $L$. {To make the above estimate meaningful, we additionally assume that $u$ is normalized.} The order of vanishing results may be interpreted as a quantification of the strong unique continuation property.
+Theorems \ref{OofV1} and \ref{OofV} below describe such quantifications.

 We also study the global unique continuation properties of solutions to $Lu = 0$ in $\R^n$ by quantifying the {\em rate of decay at infinity}.
 Such estimates can be interpreted as quantitative Landis-type theorems.
 In the late 1960s, E.~M.~Landis \cite{KL88} made the following qualitative unique continuation conjecture: If $u$ is a bounded solution to $-\LP u + V u = 0$ in $\R^n$, where $V$ is a bounded function and $u$ satisfies $\abs{u(x)} \lesssim \exp\pr{- c \abs{x}^{1+}}$, then $u \equiv 0$.